 3. Evening primrose oil

-Over the past few decades, the famous evening primrose oil has been a common remedy for women who have suffered menstrual disorders, and symptoms of menopause in both men and women.
+the famous evening primrose oil has been a common remedy for women who have suffered menstrual disorders,

 However, talk about it with your gynecologist first, as they are the best placed to give you all the advice and information you need.
 That said, when choosing an evening primrose oil supplement, we would recommend opting for one that also includes vitamin E, as it improves its conservation and absorption.